jinaga/shared-image/README.md

 If you encounter any issues:
 - Ensure your Azure subscription is active and the storage account is properly set up.
-- Verify that the connection string and container name in your user secrets are correct.
+- Verify that the connection strings, container name, and table name in your user secrets are correct.
 - Check that the application can access the Azure services (no firewall or network issues).

 For more information on user secrets, refer to the [official Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).